Yahoo! Wish List Live

 One thing to think about this, if you use an old account that you haven’t logged into for over a year and this account is a backup for other services this may open you up to having password resets sent to other people or scammers.
 While Yahoo says they have a fix for this by looking at the headers, all that sounds like is a bunch of garbage, because the headers don’t have any information to identify that the old account user was asking for a reset and not the new user.

 My advice is to reactivate old accounts as soon as you can and log into all accounts on not only Yahoo but Hotmail, Google, AOL and others so you don’t lose your accounts.
 Then if you want a better name go to the wish list page and add some names and a current email address so you can try to get a name that is better for you.
 Also when you are looking at your accounts look for the backup email address and keep that to a current address that you check regularly so if you need to reset your password or scammer is trying to reset your account you will get notified and you can take steps to fix it.
 I think reusing usernames is nice but has major security problems along with an unfair action to people who may not use it all that much.

-Posted on July 16, 2013, in E-Mails, Websites, Yahoo! and tagged AOL, Email address, Facebook, Google, Hotmail, Login, Password, User, wish list, Yahoo, Yahoo Mail.
+Posted on July 16, 2013, in Archive, E-Mails, Websites, Yahoo! and tagged AOL, Email address, Facebook, Google, Hotmail, Login, Password, User, wish list, Yahoo, Yahoo Mail.
 Bookmark the permalink.
 Leave a Comment.